 There have even been cases where PPI was added onto someone’s policy, even if a person had previously told the bank that they did not wish to have a policy.

 Other ways in which banks mis-sold PPI were by failing to perform adequate background checks to see whether PPI was a right product for their customers.

 An example would be self-employed people being sold unemployment cover.

-PPI was pushed hard by the banks and customers were targeting with incentives to take up a payment protection insurance policy.
+PPI was pushed hard by the banks.
+Their customers were targeted with incentives to take up a Payment Protection Insurance policy.

 £20 billion pounds has already been paid out to customers.
 This figure could rise to £30 billion pounds by the end of August 2019, when the FCA deadline takes effect.